Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 - Has trouble maintaining meaningful relationships

 If any of these signs become apparent in a college student, friends and family members should take it upon themselves to talk to the student about his or her drinking habits, and what will likely happen if he or she continues to abuse alcohol.
+It is also important to figure out the real causes of alcohol abuse.

 In this situation, if friends and family see the problem as being severe, they may want to organize a professional intervention.
 Parents can talk to the family doctor for recommendations, or seek out the help of counselors at a nearby treatment center.
 Another resource for finding professional interventionists is the Association of Intervention Specialists.
 Though parents and friends may be tempted to conduct an intervention on their own, someone who is not a professional interventionist may easily be overcome with emotions, decreasing the event’s chances of success.
-Professional counselors will conduct the event according to evidence-based procedures, and will offer support to parents who may be hesitant to confront their son or daughter because they do not want their child to feel “attacked.”
+Professional counselors will offer the alcoholism treatment options according to evidence-based procedures, and will offer support to parents who may be hesitant to confront their son or daughter because they do not want their child to feel “attacked.”

 If the intervention resonates with the college student, sometimes support from friends and family may be enough to help the student curb his or her drinking problem.